 Between high-intensity training, balancing multiple clients and the holidays in full-swing, you might need to take extra precautions to avoid burning out.
-Not only are you feeling the whiplash of adjusting to your clients' busy holiday schedule, but you're trying to adjust to your own as well; think holiday staff parties, tempting cocktail hours, and of course, gathering with family and friends.
+Not only are you feeling the whiplash of adjusting to your clients’ busy holiday schedule, but you’re trying to adjust to your own as well; think holiday staff parties, tempting cocktail hours, and of course, gathering with family and friends.
 Fortunately, there are ways to offset fatigue and prepare yourself for any stressful or surfacing situations.
+Enter yoga for tension relief.

-Restorative Yoga for Stress Relief
+Restorative Yoga Poses for Stress Relief

 Introducing, restorative yoga – if you’re new to the relaxation scene, we promise you’ll be pleasantly surprised.
 “In the same way that traditional hatha yoga strengthens your muscles and bones, restorative yoga strengthens and trains your nervous system to prepare you for stressful situations,” says Kayleigh Pleas, a yoga teacher and professional wellness coach in New York City.
 According to Pleas, there are three essentials to a successful restorative yoga session: